MaastrichtU-CDS/LinkedDicom/README.md

 The following content is available:
 * The ontology used is available in the folder [./ontology](./ontology).
 * The main contents of the python package are available in [./package](./package)
-* An example for using the package as a python API is available in [./examples](./examples)
+* An example for using the package (as a python API, and for example SPARQL queries) is available in [./examples](./examples)
 * The use as command-line utility is below

 ## Installation instructions